CONTACT INFORMATION

 To develop an efficient modern transportation system that will provide opportunities for economic growth and contribute to the competitiveness of the City.

-To effectively implement the traffic laws to ensure the safety and security of all road users and as well as to provide ease and comfort to the constituents of the City in particular and to the general public in general.
+To effectively implement the traffic laws to ensure the safety and security of all road users and as well as to provide ease and comfort to the constituents of the City and the general public.

 Vision

-A reliable, proactive, and dynamic institution of the City Government, aiding in the transformation of Quezon City as a Quality City of the future.
+To be a reliable, proactive, and dynamic institution of the city government, driving the transformation of Quezon City into a Quality City of the future.

 Legal Bases

-- City Ordinance No. SP-2864, Series of 2019, ‘’an Ordinance Creating The Traffic And Transport Management Department Under The Office Of The City Mayor, Providing For Its Organizational Structure And Functional Mandate, Appropriating Funds Therefore And Other Purposes’’, And Which Was Approved On 9 October 2019.
+- City Ordinance No. SP-2864, s-2019 or ‘’An Ordinance Creating The Traffic And Transport Management Department Under The Office Of The City Mayor, Providing For Its Organizational Structure And Functional Mandate, Appropriating Funds Therefore And Other Purposes’’, And Which Was Approved On 9 October 2019

 Service Pledge:

-To be a reliable partner in the transformation of Quezon City into a dynamic and vibrant city of the future.
+- Be Reliable partner in the transformation of Quezon City into a dynamic and vibrant city of the future

-To observe the strict enforcement of existing traffic laws for the general welfare of the riding public.
+- Observing the strict enforcement of existing traffic laws for the general welfare of the riding public

-To adhere to the principle of transparency and accountability and enlist the active participation of the barangays and communities in promoting road safety.
+- Adhering to the principles of transparency and accountability, and enlisting the active participation of barangays and communities in promoting road safety

-To dedicatedly serve the public and road users promptly and efficiently for the ease and comfort of their travel through the removal of road obstructions and unimpeded access to thoroughfares.
+- Be Dedicated in serving the public and road users promptly and efficiently, ensuring ease and comfort of travel by removing road obstructions and maintaining unimpeded access to thoroughfares

-To be service-oriented in the implementation of innovative, sustainable, and efficient traffic programs and policies.
+- Be Service-oriented in the implementation of innovative, sustainable, and efficient traffic programs and policies

 SERVICES

-IMPLEMENTATION / ENFORCEMENT OF TRAFFIC LAWS, REGULATIONS, AND ORDINANCES
+IMPLEMENTATION OR ENFORCEMENT OF TRAFFIC LAWS, REGULATIONS, AND ORDINANCES

-The Traffic and Transport Management Department – Enforcement Section enforces the implementation of the Quezon City Traffic Code Ordinances and other relative laws, ordinances, and regulations.
+The Traffic Enforcement Section of TTMD implements the Quezon City Traffic Code Ordinances, as well as other relevant laws, ordinances, and regulations.

 ISSUANCE OF TRAFFIC CLEARANCE FOR BUSINESS PERMIT (WITHOUT PAYMENT)

-The traffic clearance is issued to owners of the business establishments without delivery.
+The traffic clearance is issued to owners of business establishments without delivery.

 ISSUANCE OF TRAFFIC CLEARANCE FOR BUSINESS PERMIT (WITH PAYMENT)